Matt-Pryce/mDR-learner_mEP-learner/README.md

   - Nuisance parameters can be estimated inside function by specifying model parameters or they can be estimated outside the function and input.
   - Crossfitting can be implemented using 10 CV validation (or not used)
+  - If half sample bootstrap CIs are to be estimated, the pseudo-outcome regression must be run using method="Random forest", rf_CI must be set to TRUE and num_boot must be specifed

 DR-learner/EP-learner
   - Allows for missing outcomes to be imputed (using Parametric/RF/SL model)
   - Alternatively, can run using only complete cases or available cases
-  - If want to fit outcome imputation outside function then run Complete case and specify outcome as the outcome which has missing values imputed
+  - If want to fit outcome imputation outside function then run Complete case and specify the outcome to be the variable with missing values imputed.
-  - Won't run imputation if nuisance estimates are input and not estimated, instead treats it as a complete case analysis
+  - Imputation will not run if nuisance estimates are input and not estimated, instead if wish to use imputation in this setting, treat the analysis as a complete case analysis
+  - Half sample bootstrap CIs can be estimated for these learners using the same guidance as above.

 T-learner
   - Same notes as DR-learner/EP-learner